 QuickBooks offers a searchable online portal, with articles and video tutorials to guide users through common issues.
 It's divided into categories like ‘Reports,' ‘Payroll and Workers,' and ‘Advanced Accounting,' among many others.
 There's also an additional resource center, video training courses, a blog, and a community forum where users can interact with their peers.

 If logged in, users will also have access to live support, either through a live chat function available from 6 a.m. to 6 p.m.
 PT Monday through Friday, or via phone call.
-However, some users have left reviews indicating that their experience with the support team was slow and unhelpful for them.
+Our research found some users have left reviews indicating that their experience with the support team was slow and unhelpful for them.